-If you wish to progress the exercises this can be done by increasing the number you do of each exercise or by placing a small weight, e.g. 1kg around the ankle.
+If you wish to progress the exercises, this can be done by increasing the number you do of each exercise or by placing a small weight, e.g. 1kg around the ankle or by using a resistance band.

 3-6 months